Market Cycles Explained: How to Detect Structure in Any Market

 - The oscillation has a dominant frequency that appears in spectral analysis

-- The pattern passes statistical significance testing (Bartels test)
+- The pattern passes statistical significance testing via the Bartels test

 - The cycle has been observable across multiple instances, not just once

 This distinction matters because human pattern recognition is notoriously unreliable.
 We see patterns in random noise all the time.
-Quantitative cycle detection separates genuine structural patterns from cognitive artifacts.
+Quantitative cycle detection — using algorithms like the Goertzel algorithm — separates genuine structural patterns from cognitive artifacts.

 Why Do Cycles Exist at All?

 Rather than attributing cycles to any single cause, we observe that cycles emerge from the interaction of participants operating on different timeframes.
-Consider:
+Consider the layers of activity in any liquid market:

-- Day traders operate on minutes and hours
+- Intraday traders operate on minutes and hours

 - Swing traders operate on days and weeks